Monday, 6 February 2023

 February 6 Cape Adare and Borchgrevink’s huts

-This morning was a little sad as we had left the Ross Sea and would soon be on our northward journey ‘home’ - we had arrived at Cape Adare with which separates Ross Sea from the Southern Ocean and is home to one of the world’s largest Adelie penguin colonies.
+This morning was a little sad as we had left the Ross Sea and would soon be on our northward journey ‘home’.
+We had arrived at Cape Adare which separates the Ross Sea from the Southern Ocean and is home to one of the world’s largest Adélie Penguin colonies.
 It is also the site of the first human structures built in Antarctica.
 We had high hopes of making a landing.

-This Adelie penguin was happy to share the ice flow with this seal.
+This Adélie Penguin was happy to share the icefloe with this seal.

-In January 1895, Norwegian explorers Henrik Bull and Carsten Borchgrevink from the ship Antarctic landed at Cape Adare; it was the first documented landing on Antarctica.
-Borchgrevink returned to the cape leading his own expedition in 1899 and erected two huts, the first human structures built in Antarctica.
+In January 1895, Norwegian explorers Henrik Bull and Carsten Borchgrevink from the ship Antarctic landed at Cape Adare.
+It was the first documented landing on Antarctica.
+Borchgrevink returned to the Cape leading his own expedition in 1899 and erected two huts, the first human structures built in Antarctica.
 The expedition members overwintered there.
 It was the first expedition party ever to spend winter on the Antarctic continent.
 These huts are still standing and the site is recognized internationally as a significant historic site.
-Members of the Northern Party of Scott's Terra Nova Expedition over-wintered at Cape Adare in 1911 and 1912.
-They erected one hut, which is in ruins today.
+Members of the Northern Party of Scott's Terra Nova Expedition overwintered at Cape Adare in 1911 and 1912.
+They erected one hut, which sadly is in ruins today.

-When we visited Cape Adare in 2020, we tried twice to land with little luck; the first attempt the advance party were turned back by rough seas and ice along the shore, the second attempt had to be aborted after only a few people landed as the sea was simply too wild.
-But this time we made it!
+When we visited Cape Adare back in 2020, we tried twice to land with little luck - on the first attempt the advance party was turned back by rough seas and ice along the shore, and the second attempt had to be aborted after only a few people landed as the sea was simply too wild.
+But this time, three years later we made it!

 The shoreline was crowded with large chunks of ice making landing a challenge